-Vehicles, such as cars, buses, trains, planes and boats, transport us from one place to another.
+Vehicles, such as cars, buses, trains, planes, and boats, transport us from one place to another.

 Some people use transport to make short, daily trips to work or school.
-Others use it for longer journeys, such as a holiday or business trip overseas.
+Others use it for longer journeys, such as a vacation or business trip overseas.
 Public transport is designed for moving large groups of people.
-Buses, trains, trams, ferries and planes are types of public transport.
-Private transport includes cars, motorcycles and bicycles.
+Buses, trains, large groups of people.
+Buses, trains, trolleys, ferries, and planes are types of public transport.
+Private transport includes cars, motorcycles, and bicycles.

-Colour
+Color

 a word that

 means the

 same as

 types of

 transport